AmazingDevs/code-challenge/README.md

 # code challenge

 Instructions:
-- fork this repository into your private account
+- create a private repository into your account called amz-code-challenge-[youruser]
 - give permission as colaborator to the email codechallenge@getamazingdevs.com
 - follow all instructions provided in the code challenge document to complete your project